search

 3

-While this is a straightforward property to understand, I’ve written a more detailed post about how to use the flex-wrap property.
+While this is a straightforward property to understand, you can find a more detailed explanation in this post about how to use the flex-wrap property.

 B. The gap Property